JamesWC-Work/Philosophical-Discussion-Bot/README.md

 The bot can be accessed via a web or mobile application, where users can initiate a conversation with the bot by typing or speaking to it.
 The bot can ask users questions about their interests, level of knowledge, and preferred topics to provide personalized discussions.
 The bot can also suggest reading materials, videos, and podcasts related to the discussed topics to enhance users' learning experience.

-## Protoype
+## Prototype
 Example code snippet demonstrating how to scrape data from the Stanford Encyclopedia of Philosophy using the BeautifulSoup library.
 This code extracts the text content of the entry on deontological ethics from the Stanford Encyclopedia of Philosophy.
-You can modify the url variable to scrape data from different entries.
-After scraping the data, it needs to be preprocessed by cleaning the text and formatting it for use in NLP models.
+You can modify the URL variable to scrape data from different entries.
+After scraping the data, it needs to be pre-processed by cleaning the text and formatting it for use in NLP models.
 This involves tasks such as removing stop words, stemming, and tokenisation.
 There are many libraries available in Python for these tasks, including NLTK, spaCy, and gensim.
 ```
 def main():
 import requests